 Hotels should be able to keep in touch with customers before, during, and after their stay.
 A CRM integrated with the front-desk and reservation systems collect and organize guest contact information and other data from these sources.
 A database of guest information can help hoteliers develop marketing strategies and membership and loyalty programs for better-personalized guest experiences.
 Hotel PMS systems also provide a comprehensive feedback management feature that captures guest feedback.
 The information can be used on the hotel’s website, travel booking sites and mobile apps, or surveys.

-If a hotel or resort chain has its own CRM system, the hotel PMS should integrate with it.
+If a hotel or resort chain has its own CRM system, the hotel PMS on mobile should integrate with it.

 Comprehensive and timely reporting is essential to hotel business growth.
 Depending on the software, hotel PMS systems can generate various types of automated reports: night audit, shift audit, room and tax reports, departure/arrival, housekeeping, or other ongoing reporting.
 Below you can see an example of reports on historical bookings.